mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

 ## Configure Kerberos authentication
 ### Create principals

-The DC/OS Apache NiFi Service requires a Kerberos principal for the service principal and user principal.
+The DC/OS NiFi Service requires a Kerberos principal for the service principal and user principal.
 Each principal must be of the form

    ```shell
    nifinode@<service realm>